 |Day 25||Final Departure from Kathmandu|

 Saribung Peak Climbing is a 25 days trip blended with trekking in the Annapurna region's remote valleys and climbing in the newly opened Saribung Peak (6,328m/20,761ft).
 Climbing the peak that sits in the Damodar Himalayan Range is classified as challenging.
-The comprehensive package offers some major highlights including views of Himalayan ranges, a walk past ancient settlements in remote valleys, and crosses many high passes in tough terrains.
+The comprehensive package offers some major highlights, including views of Himalayan ranges, a walk past ancient settlements in remote valleys, and crosses many high passes in tough terrains.

 Crossing the Dhi La pass and the Dhi village, head to Yara.
 Explore the medieval Luri Cave and the Luri Cave Gompa and Tashi Kabum Monastery believed to be built in the 15th century to command a relic.
-From there, the trek continues to Ghuma Thanti then passes the holy Damodar Lake towards Namta Khola river.
+The trek continues to Ghuma Thanti then passes the holy Damodar Lake towards Namta Khola river.
 Trek up to the Saribung Peak Base Camp for acclimatization and pre-climbing training.
 Proceed on to Camp I on the next day.

-Begin your climb early at 1 AM the next day passing snowy slopes and rocky terrain to the Saribung Peak Summit (6,328m/20,761ft).
+Begin your climb early at 1 AM the next day, passing snowy slopes and rocky terrain to the Saribung Peak Summit (6,328m/20,761ft).
 Enjoy the views of peaks like Chhib, Kharsang, Gyajikhang, Bhrikuti, and Himlung.
-Hike back to the base camp then cross the challenging Saribung La pass at 5,600m/18,372ft to reach Nagoru.
+Hike back to the base camp, then cross the challenging Saribung La pass at 5,600m/18,372ft to reach Nagoru.
 Enter the remote and restricted Phu village and visit Tashi Lhakhang monastery.

 Welcome to the land of the Himalayas!
 Upon your arrival at the Tribhuvan International airport in Kathmandu, fulfill your customs formalities.
 You will find a Third rock Adventures representative eagerly waiting for your arrival at the terminal.
 After greetings, you will be transferred to your hotel in Thamel.